To - Too - Two

-The Difference between Two, Too and To is frequently confused in English, sometimes even for native speakers.
+The Difference between To, Too and Two is frequently confused in English, sometimes even for native speakers.

 Sometimes To, Too and Two can all be used in the same sentence.
 While they all sound the same, it is in the context that you can understand the meaning.

-- It was too late to buy two bottles of wine for the party.
+- It was too late to buy two bottles of water.